andreimaxim/andreimaxim.com/_posts/2025-04-19-why-i-love-the-mft-system.md

 Can you tell which photo was taken by a 7-year old camera with a crop sensor and which is taken by the state-of-the-art flagship camera?
 I'd pick the second one, but I'd be wrong.

-The other option is to use an MFT lens with half the focal distance of the full-frame lens, which is where the Panasonic Leica 25mm lens comes in:
+The other option to get an equivalent perspective [^1] is to use an MFT lens with half the focal distance of the full-frame lens, which is where the Panasonic Leica 25mm lens comes in:

 <figure>